danielagbo44/POS-Performance-Metrics-Reports/README.md

 # POS-Performance-Analysis
-Abt is a corporate and retail company specializing in the sale and customisation of electronic banking services.
+Abt is a corporate and retail company specializing in the sale and customisation of electronic payment services.
 Established in 2010, Abt Sales has grown from a regional business to one of the leading banks in its sector, known for its exceptional customer service and a wide range of products.

 ## Problem Statement
 Abt aims to enhance its operational efficiency, customer satisfaction, and increase revenue generation by analyzing transaction performance data.
 The key challenges include: